will-figure/blockito/README.md

 In a different terminal window or pane, we will need to install and run our LLM server.

-There are a lot of options here, you can use whatever you'd like, but I'd recommend (and what I will be showing here) is [`llama.cpp`](https://github.com/ggml-org/llama.cpp) and [`llama-swap`](https://github.com/mostlygeek/llama-swap).
+There are a lot of options here, you can use whatever you'd like, but we'd recommend (and what we will be showing here) is [`llama.cpp`](https://github.com/ggml-org/llama.cpp) and [`llama-swap`](https://github.com/mostlygeek/llama-swap).

-These are light weird and lot of other tooling is just built on top of these.
+These are lightweight and lot of other tooling is just built on top of these.

-I'm also assuming you're using a mac, so install with `brew`:
+We're also assuming you're using a mac, so install with `brew` (though we're becoming increasingly annoyed with this tool):

 ```
 brew install llama.cpp